research

 A recent study reveals that positive relationships with parents and caregivers during childhood can reduce the risk of depression, anxiety, and stress in adulthood.
 The research underscores the lasting impact of early emotional support on long-term mental well-being.

-Kate Yakimchuk family caring adults child development kids Psychology 29 January 2024
+Kate Yakimchuk family child development Psychology 29 January 2024

 studying